Easy Bible Quiz about Bible History

 Ancient Hebrew was the primary language of the Hebrew Bible, also known as the Old Testament.

-11. Which section of the Bible was primarily written in Koine Greek?
+Which section of the original Bible manuscripts was in Koine Greek?

 a.
 Apocrypha.